Dive bomber: Method

 A dive bomber dives at a steep angle, normally between 45 and 60 degrees or even up to a near vertical dive of 80 degrees with the Junkers Ju 87, and thus requires an abrupt pull-up after dropping its bombs.
 This puts great strains on both the pilot and aircraft.
 It demands an aircraft of strong construction, with some means to slow its dive.
 This limited the class to light bomber designs with ordnance loads in the range of 1000 lb although there were larger examples.

-The most famous examples are the Junkers Ju 87 Stuka (short for Sturzkampfflugzeug, dive fighter), which was widely used during the opening stages of World War II often accompanied with the screaming sound of its sirens, the Aichi D3A "Val" dive bomber, which sank more Allied warships during the war than any other Axis aircraft, and the Douglas SBD Dauntless, which sank more Japanese shipping than any other allied aircraft type.
+The most famous examples are the Junkers Ju 87 Stuka (short for Sturzkampfflugzeug, dive fighter), which was widely used during the opening stages of World War II often accompanied with the screaming sound of its sirens, the Aichi D3A "Val" dive bomber, which sank more Allied warships during the war than any other Axis aircraft, and the Douglas SBD Dauntless, which sank more Japanese ships than any other allied aircraft type.
 The SBD Dauntless helped win the Battle of Midway, was instrumental in the victory at the Battle of the Coral Sea, and fought in every US battle involving carrier aircraft.

 Final assembly view of SBD Dauntless dive bombers in 1943 at the Douglas Aircraft Company plant in El Segundo, California.
 The dive brakes are visible behind the wings.

 An alternative technique, glide-bombing (attacks made from an altitude of less than 8,000 feet and at an angle of less than 70°), allowed the use of heavier aircraft, which faced far greater difficulties in recovering from near-vertical approaches, though it required greater use of sophisticated bombsights and aiming techniques, by a specialised member of aircrews, namely a bombardier/bomb aimer.
 The crews of multi-engined dive-bombers, such as variants of the Junkers Ju 88 and Petlyakov Pe-2, frequently used this technique.
 The heaviest aircraft to have dive-bombing included in its design and development, the twin engine Heinkel He 177, also utilised a glide-bombing approach; the requirement that the He 177 be able to dive/glide-bomb delayed its development and impaired its overall performance.

 Dive bombing was most widely used before and during World War II; its use declined during the war, when its vulnerability to enemy fighters became apparent.
 In the post-war era, this role was replaced with a combination of improved and automated bombsights, larger weapons and even nuclear warheads that greatly reduced the need for accuracy, and finally by precision guided weapons as they became available in the 1960s.
 Most tactical aircraft today allow bombing in shallow dives to keep the target visible, but true dive bombers have not been a part of military forces since the start of the jet age.